Perfect8-v1/backend/README.md

 - Role-based access (WRITER, READER, ADMIN)

 ## 🧩 Future Work
-- Add Swagger UI docs
+- Add Swagger UI docs*
 - Add Disqus for comments
 - CI/CD to production Kubernetes or ECS

+*We have noticed that Intellij only has support for Thymeleaf and Swagger when user have an Intellij Ultimate plan.
+Because of this we have avoided importing these libraries into out project.